The Burrus family has been passing on innovation and expertise for three generations

 Sales figure

-Nine tea, coffee and chocolate companies are thereby helping to promote the best of taste and delicacy among demanding professionals and savvy consumers.
-High quality products are distributed in gourmet shops in France and abroad, as well as in a network of 70 stores.
+13 companies and groups in tea, coffee, chocolate, and catering are thereby helping to promote the best of taste and delicacy among demanding professionals and savvy consumers.
+High quality products are distributed in gourmet shops in France and abroad, as well as in a network of 75 stores.

 The SALPA group is now held by Omnia Holding